 That put him in the unique position of counseling the brand’s president and CEO Marco Bizzarri recently, when Gucci sparked controversy with a balaclava sweater that no shortage of observers decried as blackface in knitwear.
 “There cannot be inclusivity without accountability,” he said in a statement.
 “I will hold everyone accountable.”
 The results have been positive and meaningful.
 Bizzarri has committed to implementing a four-part initiative to promote diversity and inclusion at Gucci that will create opportunities for a new generation of black designers.
 And that may be the most important legacy Dapper Dan leaves behind.

-Kerby Jean-Raymond, Designer and Owner of Pyer Moss
+Kerby Jean-Raymond, Designer

 Designer Kerby Jean-Raymond has consistently used the platform of his clothing brand, Pyer Moss, to have a conversation about race.
 His runway work blends a modernist’s point of view with a historian’s eye for detail: One memorable collection explored the untold story of black cowboys in the American West; another was a musical love letter to Sister Rosetta Tharpe, the undersung godmother of rock ‘n’ roll.